-- Accuracy Level: TSS is the most accurate method of calculating a Training Stress Score, and is the default method for Bike workouts when there is enough data present to calculate
+- Accuracy Level: power-based TSS (compared to hrTSS, tTSS, or TSS*) is the most accurate method of calculating a Training Stress Score, and is the default method for Bike workouts when there is enough data present to calculate

 Normalized Power (NP): An estimate of the power that you could have maintained for the same physiological "cost" if your power had been perfectly constant, such as on an ergometer, instead of variable power output.
 NP is used to calculate TSS.

 - Intensity Factor (IF) for TSS: For any workout or part of a workout, the ratio of the Normalized Power to the rider's functional threshold power, which gives the user a relative intensity in relation to their threshold power.
 IF is used to calculate TSS.

 - Additional Info: